RafalSilicon/Java-project/README.md

-# Java-One-More-Time
+# Java-Pet Shop
-My college projects re-written
+My college projects - semester 3
+The programme supporting an animal clinic that allows the manipulation of data input